Elizabeth Barrett Browning: Family background

-The family wished to hand down their name, stipulating that Barrett should always be held as a surname.
-In some cases inheritance was given on condition that the name was used by the beneficiary; the English gentry and "squirearchy" had long encouraged this sort of name changing.
-Given this strong tradition, Elizabeth used "Elizabeth Barrett Moulton Barrett" on legal documents, and before she was married often signed herself "Elizabeth Barrett Barrett" or "EBB" (initials which she was able to keep after her wedding).
-Elizabeth's father chose to raise his family in England, while his business enterprises remained in Jamaica.
-Elizabeth's mother, Mary Graham Clarke, also owned plantations farmed by enslaved people in the British West Indies.
+The family wished to hand down their name, stipulating that Barrett always should be held as a surname.
+In some cases, inheritance was given on condition that the name was used by the beneficiary; the British upper class had long encouraged this sort of name changing.
+Given this strong tradition, Elizabeth used "Elizabeth Barrett Moulton Barrett" on legal documents, and before she was married, she often signed herself "Elizabeth Barrett Barrett" or "EBB" (initials which she was able to keep after her wedding).